*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Travel Requirements and Documents to Have Handy

-If you’d like some flexibility, keep in mind there is a 24-hour cancellation rule (you can find the about half way down this page) that applies to all airlines that operate in the United States.
 You can also search on a site like Expedia and filter for fares that are refundable or that don’t charge change fees so you can show evidence you have a flight out of the country but maintain some flexibility.

 How Long Does Immigration Take at the Airport in Cartagena, Colombia?

-I would definitely advise against planning anything that is a can’t miss or that can’t be canceled and refunded or changed until at least 4 hours after your planned arrival time just to be on the safe side.
+So, I would advise against planning anything that is a can’t miss or that can’t be canceled and refunded or changed until at least 4 hours after your planned arrival time just to be on the safe side.

 Transportation from the Airport to Cartagena